Siege of Eger (1552): In art and literature

-Earliest records of the siege were recorded by the chronicler Sebestyén Tinódi Lantos in 1554 who wrote musical verses of the exploits of the people of Eger.
+Earliest records of the siege were recorded by the chronicler Sebestyén Tinódi Lantos in 1553 who wrote musical verses of the exploits of the people of Eger.

 It was not until the 19th century that the siege was seized upon by Hungarian writers as the basis of fictional accounts.
 The first was the poem Eger by Mihály Vörösmarty in 1827.

 The most famous account was by author Géza Gárdonyi who wrote his popular 1899 historical novel Egri csillagok about the events of this period.
 It chronicles the events leading up to and including the siege and tells the tale of Gergely Bornemissza, as well as Captain Dobó, and his co-commander István Mekcsey.
-During the 1960s the novel was adapted into a feature-length film, which is still regularly shown on Hungarian television.
+The novel was adapted for film twice, premiered in 1923 and 1968 respectively, the latter of which is still regularly shown on Hungarian television.

 Bertalan Székely's painting Az Egri Nők (Women of Eger) depicts the defense of the fortress, especially by the womenfolk, and hangs in the Hungarian National Gallery in Budapest.